-This weekend, Charles and I worked in our garden, doing some much needed weeding and a little bit of harvesting.
+This weekend, we worked in our garden, doing some much needed weeding and a little bit of harvesting.
 We had a large strawberry ready on our one strawberry plant.
 I should say the reason we only have one plant is that we bought it at a little country seed store here where we live and when we went back for more, they were sold out.
 We couldn’t find more of this same variety so we are going to be patient and hold out until next year and purchase more of this same variety so we know we love them!
 That one strawberry we did have was better than having a dozen so-so strawberries though.
 It was the best flavor and texture!
 Soooooo good!

 We have also harvested an onion and a carrot just to see if they were ready.
 Lettuce and greens are ready like crazy and we’ve even shared some of our harvest with friends and family.
 That’s always nice when someone does that for us and now that we are gardening, we are happy to return the favor.